sergeiragaev/social_network/README.md

 - 📡 Axios

 *frontend technology stack not fully described, because of project is primary backend one

-Ready to use installation of frontend application is available on site: https://socialnetwork.ragaev.keenetic.pro

 Grafana is available on site: http://grafana.ragaev.keenetic.pro